dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

 neurons) vote on the proposal so that it is adopted.
 In this way, confirm that the proposal has been upgraded.

-You can learn how to make an SNS proposal 'here' and
+You can learn what command to use to make an SNS proposal 'here' and

-//TODO: SNS quill documentation to make proposal and link to it how to vote on an SNS proposal 'here'.
+[comment]: <> (TODO: SNS quill documentation to make proposal and link to it) how to vote on an SNS proposal 'here'.

-// TODO:
+[comment]: <> (TODO: SNS quill - link to a page & paragraph that explains how to vote on SNS proposal.)

 :::info